 Stamp Duty

-Do you have the sufficient funds to negate these effects?
+Do you have sufficient funds to negate these effects?
 Will it still be viable to purchase a property after incurring the stamp duties associated with decoupling?

 CPF Refund